Joycelyn-Chen/AstroSegTrack/Data/image_preprocessing.md

 - use `Data/label_explosions.py` to label the explosion cases for the previous Myr on the column density map
     - Execute: `python Data/label_explosions.py --begin_timestamp 200 --end_timestamp 360 --incr 10 --hdf5_root "/home/joy0921/Desktop/Dataset/200_360/finer_time_200_360_original" --output_dir "/home/joy0921/Desktop/Dataset/200_360/ProjectionPlots" --dataset_root "../../Dataset" --dat_file_root "SNfeedback" > output.txt 2>&1 &`

+## Helper code
+### `png2jpg.py`
+- I discover after generating the dataset that in the static image dataset, they put the raw images and the mask images under the same directory, the pair has the same image name, but with different extention (eg. img: a.jpg, mask: a.png)
+- Execute `python Data/png2jpg.py --path_to_folder "../Dataset/raw_img"`

+### `count_img.py`
+- use this program to count the total amount of image within the folder
+- Execute `python Data/count_img.py --path_to_folder path --duplicates True`